 If you see that a person has never been the same since a significant event, the symptoms themselves become less important and the CAUSE becomes paramount, and you would want to try to match a remedy from the CAUSAL rubric or “Ailments from” rubric to your patient.

-Now, finally, the MAGIC of the CONCOMITANT!
+And now, the MAGIC of the CONCOMITANT!
 When we take an acute case, there are five essential things that we have to know: 1.
 Sensation 2.
 Location 3.
 Modalities 4.
 Concomitants 5.
 Etiology.
 We’re going to get into the Concomitant right now.
-This is the “along with” symptom, the symptom that’s accompanying the complaint which we don’t normally associate with it.
+This is the “along with” symptom, the symptom that’s accompanying the complaint which we may not normally associate with it.
 It’s not unusual that the Concomitant solves the case for us!
 What’s accompanying those menstrual cramps?
 Aside from just the cramps, what else is there, is anything else happening?
 What about fainting?
 Because if you’ve got cramps with fainting, that’s Sepia!
 What about burping?
 Because if you’ve got cramps with burping, that’s Carbo veg.
 What about vomiting?
 Because that would be Ipecac.
 You see?
 All of a sudden, it’s all about the Concomitant!
 The concomitant solves the case!
 Fever with excessive thirst for ice cold drinks; what’s the remedy?
 Phosphorus!
 Fever with thirst but for only a sip at a time; what’s the remedy?
 Arsenicum.
 Fever with thirst but aversion to drinking; what’s the remedy?
 Belladonna.

 And since I mentioned “modalities”, we have to go there too!
 Every symptom comes with at least one modality.
 In fact, you don’t really have have a symptom if there aren’t any modalities!
 Modalities are the things that make the symptom better or worse.
 So, though runny nose might seem like a symptom to you, to us it means nothing unless you’ve made an effort to gather the modalities!
 Runny nose, better outside, worse inside–Pulsatilla and Allium cepa.
 Runny nose, better in a steamy hot shower–Rhus tox.
 Runny nose, better at the ocean–Medorrhinum.